krabf/krabf-v6/content/blog/learning-patience.md

 slug = "learning-patience"
-categories = ["Personal", "blog", "tech", "tools"] keywords = ["technology", "accessibility"] summary = "This is how I learn to be patient."
+categories = ["Personal", "blog", "tech", "tools"] keywords = ["technology", "accessibility"] summary = "This is how I learn to be patient"
 +++

 It's been two weeks since I've been trying to recover my WD Passport hard drive for the third time since I bought it, and it's been frustrating.
 I don't think the hard drive is faulty or aging; it's more about accessibility issues.
 The problem is that we have a mix of Samsung and Apple devices at home, and they don't seem to work well together.